Introduction to Formal Logic

 Contacting the Instructor

 I strongly encourage you to contact me if you have any questions that are not answered by the materials on D2L or if you find any errors in the online course materials.
 However, I expect that you will look carefully at the syllabus and at the materials on D2L before reaching out with a question.
-During my weekly office hours, I will be available to answer questions promptly by email, phone, Teams, and Discord as well as in person.
-I will try to respond within one business day to any contact outside of those hours, but you should feel welcome to send a reminder after that.
+During my weekly office hours, I will be available to answer questions promptly by email, phone, and Teams as well as in person.
+I encourage you to come in or call on Teams to work problems together during those times.
+I will try to respond within one business day to any contact outside of those hours, but you should feel welcome to send a reminder after that, in case your message has slipped through the cracks.

 Cheating and Plagiarism